dannlbol/mcibersort_scripts/README.md

 The functions are supported on any operating system which supports `MethylCIBERSORT 0.2.1`

 ## Software Requirements
 Functions provided import and depend on a number of R packages.
-Functionality has been tested on *R 3.5.3* *Ubuntu 16.04.5* LTS*
+Functionality has been tested on *R 3.5.3* with *Ubuntu 16.04.5 LTS*
 ### R Dependencies
 `MethylCIBERSORT 0.2.1` was obtained by correspondence from Dr Ankur Chakravarthy.